 Our most recent podcast featured a voicemail question from Scott.
 He’s a dad with two daughters; one has an apartment and one has a condo.
 Being a great dad, Scott wants to get both girls started with smart homes with simple solutions and wonders what to buy.
+Those looking for a condo of their own could consider Avenue South Residence.

 That’s a great question for a few reasons.
 First, many non-technical people don’t know how to get started or how to set up smart home gear.
 And second, there are plenty of folks who have either looked into brentwood condos for sale as they are considering moving or have apartments elsewhere, but are not sure what devices will add value while being easy to take along when it’s time to move out.